Multiplying Fractions Lesson Plan for Teachers

 • Closure (5 minutes):

-• Review the importance of problem-solving skills and estimation techniques in real-world situations.
+• Review the concept of percents and the different ways they can be expressed and used in real-world situations.

 • Ask students to provide examples of real-world situations in which they might use the concepts learned in this lesson.